RobDWaller/robdwaller.github.io/_posts/2018-02-20-four-security-principles-devs-should-follow.md

 If you're interested in this topic and stories like this I suggest you read Gordon Corera's book [Intercept: The Secret History of Computers and Spies](https://www.amazon.co.uk/Intercept-Secret-History-Computers-Spies/dp/1780227841/).
 It's a wonderful book that will contextualise the topics of security and hacking for you.

 Good security involves building a wall that is higher than the value of the assets you're protecting.
 That is it will cost a hacker more to hack your system than they will gain from hacking it.
-This also means though that your security should be proportionate to what you are protecting.
+This also means your security should be proportionate to what you are protecting.
 Don't for example air gap a server to protect a few email addresses you've collected from a web sign up form, that would be an extraordinary waste of money.

 ## 3. Understand the threat

 When building your wall it is important to understand the threat you face.
 Security threats can be broken down into four basic groups:

-- **1. Kiddy Scripters and Automated Threats:** See most WordPress / Joomla hacks.
+1. **Kiddy Scripters and Automated Threats:** See most WordPress / Joomla hacks.
-- **2. Skilled Hackers and Hacker Organisations:** Anonymous, LulzSec
+2. **Skilled Hackers and Hacker Organisations:** Anonymous, LulzSec
-- **3. Organised Crime and Minor State Actors:** The Mafia, North Korea
+3. **Organised Crime and Minor State Actors:** The Mafia, North Korea
-- **4. Major State Actors:** USA, China, Russia, Israel, UK
+4. **Major State Actors:** USA, China, Russia, Israel, UK

 The majority of developers will rarely deal with anything above level one.
 The reason for this is two fold, you have to be doing something of significant financial value and or of significant political value to move above level one.
 Examples of this would be sensitive government work, aspects of financial work and aspects of major corporate work.

 Also the threats are diverse and won't necessarily relate to hacking data.
 For example your organisation may be much more vulnerable to a DDOS Attack than a data breach.
 As a developer it's important you consider how your organisation might be vulnerable, and the primary vulnerability may not always be financial or PII focused, it could be reputational.
 Embarrassing your organisation by taking your website offline may be of far greater value to hackers than stealing the PII you have on your servers.

 The [Fappening in 2014](https://en.wikipedia.org/wiki/ICloud_leaks_of_celebrity_photos) is a good example of an organisation failing to understand a threat properly.
 In this case Apple failed to properly value the content they had on their iCloud system and therefore did not implement security features that could have limited the damage.
 For example sending out emails when a new device or strange IP connected to an account.
-The Fappening was an edge case as no-one had really considered the value of celebrity PII before, but it does highlight that the threats organisation face may not always be logical.
+The Fappening was an edge case as no-one had really considered the value of celebrity data before, but it does highlight that the threats organisation face may not always be logical.

 ## 4. Implement a proportionate solution